kmcd/codecast/01_command_line/script.md

   Substitute the contents of replacement wherever regexp is found. replacement may include the special character &, which is equivalent to the text matched by regexp.
 In addition, replacement may include the sequences \1 through \9, which are the contents of the corresponding subexpressions in regexp.
 For more about this, see the following discussion on back references.
 After the trailing slash following replacement, an optional flag may be specified to modify the s command’s behavior.
   Perform transliteration by converting characters from set1 to the corresponding characters in set2.
 Note that unlike tr, sed requires that both sets be of the same length.
        y/set1/set2
     The s command is by far the most commonly used editing command.
 We will demonstrate just some of its power by performing an edit on our distros.txt file.
-We discussed before how the date field in distros.txt was not in a “computer-friendly” format.
+We discussed before how the date field in distros.txt was not in a "computer-friendly" format.
 While the date is formatted MM/DD/YYYY, it would be better (for ease of sorting) if the format were YYYY-MM-DD.
 To perform this change on the file by hand would be both time consuming and error prone, but with sed, this change can be performed in one step:
   [me@linuxbox ~]$ sed 's/\([0-9]\{2\}\)\/\([0-9]\{2\}\)\/\([0-9]\{4\}\)$/\3-\1
    -\2/' distros.txt